Principality of Sealand: 1978 attack and Sealand Rebel Government

-Sealand sells "fantasy passports" (as termed by the Council of the European Union), which are not valid for international travel.
+Sealand previously sold fantasy passports (as termed by the Council of the European Union), which are not valid for international travel.
 In 1997, the Bates family revoked all Sealand passports, including those that they themselves had issued over the previous 22 years, due to the realisation that an international money laundering ring had appeared, using the sale of fake Sealand passports to finance drug trafficking and money laundering from Russia and Iraq.
-The ringleaders of the operation, based in Madrid but with ties to various groups in Germany, including the rebel Sealand Government in exile established by Achenbach after the attempted 1978 coup, had used fake Sealandic diplomatic passports and number plates.
+The ringleaders of the operation, based in Madrid but with ties to various groups in Germany—including to the rebel Sealand Government in exile established by Achenbach—had used fake Sealandic diplomatic passports and number plates.
 They were reported to have sold 4,000 fake Sealandic passports to Hong Kong citizens for an estimated $1,000 each.
-Michael Bates stated in late 2016 that Sealand was receiving hundreds of applications for passports every day.

 In 2015, Bates asserted that Sealand's population is "normally like two people".

 2006 fire

 On the afternoon of 23 June 2006, the top platform of the Roughs Tower caught fire due to an electrical fault.
 A Royal Air Force rescue helicopter transferred one person to Ipswich Hospital, directly from the tower.
 The Harwich lifeboat stood by the Roughs Tower until a local fire tug extinguished the fire.
 All damage was repaired by November 2006.